pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 ## Create an empty Excel File

-Natively, PowerAutomate doesn\'t allow you to create a new Excel file.
+Natively, PowerAutomate doesn't allow you to create a new Excel file.
-By creating an empty Excel file on SharePoint and using the get file content action, it\'s possible to save the JSON output to a compose and re-use the empty template file when using the \"create file\" action.
+By creating an empty Excel file on SharePoint and using the get file content action, it's possible to save the JSON output to a compose and re-use the empty template file when using the \"create file\" action.

 {{< image alt="DamoBird365_0-1628095727802.png" src="images/blog/excel-file-tricks-with-powerautomate/DamoBird365_0-1628095727802.png" >}}